Ephesus Tours from Kusadasi

-However, Ephesians had such deep trust in the goddess Artemis that they didn’t even build strong walls to protect the city.
+However, Ephesians had such deep trust in the Goddess Artemis that they didn’t even build walls to protect the city.
 They thought Artemis would protect the city from the temple that was 1,200 meters far from the city center.

 Due to the almost non-existing defense of the city, the King of Lydia seized the city easily.
 Some of the Ephesians were exiled from the city and they were forced to live somewhere nearby the temple.
 The Lydian rule began in the city.